Craig Lowndes: Formula 3000

 At the end of 1996, Lowndes left Australia for Europe to pursue his F1 dream with Walkinshaw.
-A successful F3 test prompted both Lowndes and Walkinshaw to skip the category altogether in favour of the heavier yet faster F3000.
-Super Nova team boss David Sears was impressed with Lowndes, but his insistence on a 2-year commitment wasn't to Walkinshaw's liking and ultimately led to the Scotsman signing Lowndes to the RSM Marko Team in the 1997 International Formula 3000 Championship.
+A successful F3 test prompted both Lowndes and Walkinshaw to skip the category altogether in favour of the heavier yet faster F3000 series.
+Super Nova team boss David Sears was impressed with Lowndes, but his insistence on a two-year commitment wasn't to Walkinshaw's liking and ultimately led to the Scotsman signing Lowndes to the RSM Marko Team in the 1997 International Formula 3000 Championship.
 Lowndes would partner the highly rated Colombian Juan Pablo Montoya.

-Qualifying an impressive 6th on debut at Silverstone, Lowndes debut season in the category ultimately proved underwhelming, his best finish of 4th in Enna paling in comparison to Montoya's three wins and 2nd in the championship.
+Qualifying an impressive sixth on debut at Silverstone, Lowndes' rookie season in the category ultimately proved underwhelming, his best finish of 4th in Enna paling in comparison to Montoya's three wins and 2nd in the championship.
 Commenting on his time at RSM Marko, Lowndes would describe the experience as markedly different from his time at HRT:

 "There was one engineer who engineered both cars and (Montoya) drove the car very differently to what I did.
 They basically made the cars the same and very similar in set-ups and I just had to deal with it."

 Despite his struggles, Lowndes was determined to carry on, but with sponsors reluctant to fund another season he duly returned to Australia and HRT.